-Residents' had weekly "Service Users Forum" meetings.
+Residents' had weekly meetings where were referred to the centre as the "Service Users Forum".
 A record of these meetings was maintained.
-The inspector read a sample of the minutes and found that they were used to consult about routines, menus and any changes such as new resident coming to live in the house.
-Residents' views were listened to and where issues were raised an action plan was drawn up.
+The inspector read a sample of the minutes and found that they were used to consult about routines and activities for the week.
+Residents views were listened to and issues raised at these meetings were promptly acted upon by the staff.
+For example, the inspector noted that arrangements for the vegetable patch had been put in place in response to issues raised by the residents.
 Residents told the inspector that staff respected their wishes and supported them in their preferred weekly routines.
 The inspector observed the staff and residents communicating freely and openly with staff on both days of inspection.
-Staffing and work routines were provided to fit around the individual routines of the four residents.